cameronteconway/quiz/README.md

 ## Technologies

-This project is built using the frontend JavaScript library [React](https://reactjs.org/) with [Redux](https://redux.js.org/) to manage state.
+This project is built using the frontend JavaScript library [React](https://reactjs.org/) along with TypeScript and [Redux](https://redux.js.org/) to manage state.
+The styling is dealt with using CSS modules.

 ## APIs